-Feeling anxious when walking your dog with the rise in dog thefts
+Feeling anxious and nervous when walking your dog with the rise in dog thefts

 DogLost, a UK charity that helps victims of dog theft, recorded a 170% increase in the crime, from 172 dogs in 2019 to 465 dogs in 2020.